📓 Blog Post 22 – “Investing 101 (For People Who Still Think Savings Means ‘Under the Pillow’)”

 You both lose.
 They lose the home.
 You lose the income.

-And let’s be honest — some of you probably won’t even have it in you to give that month grace period. 💭
+And let’s be honest — some of you probably won’t even have it in you to give that one month grace period. 💭

 And even worse, some of you go and build personal relationships with tenants. 😭